wordslab-org/wordslab-notebooks/README.md

 Reboot if necessary.

-# Step 2: Create a linux virtual machine with Jupyterlab 4 and Pytorch 2.2
+### 2- Create a linux virtual machine with Jupyterlab 4 and Pytorch 2.2

 Open a Command Prompt: